-Let’s face it: many of us are feeling like the only ‘certainty’ these days is uncertainty, which can be a terrifying prospect in terms of our health and wellness.
-While the novel coronavirus still has many of us living more…mindfully, it’s more important than ever to safeguard our health and take preventive measures as best we can.
-That’s why, to stop the spread of other potentially harmful viruses during the COVID pandemic, many medical professionals recommend getting your flu shot.
+While the novel coronavirus still has many of us living more mindfully, it’s more important than ever to safeguard our health and take preventive measures as best we can.
+That’s why, to stop the spread of other potentially harmful viruses during the ongoing COVID pandemic, many medical professionals recommend getting your flu shot.

 Christian health ministries care about your well-being.
 Enroll in a OneShare Health Membership today.

-When you join one of OneShare Health’s nationwide health sharing ministry Programs, you gain access to a Sharing Community that trusts God, embraces compassionate care, and loves Christian health care cost sharing.
+When you join OneShare Health, our health sharing ministry Programs provide access to a Sharing Community that trusts God, embraces compassionate care, and loves Christian health care cost sharing.
 At OneShare Health, we are 100% committed to providing our Members with an unparalleled experience because, at the end of the day, what is a health sharing ministry without its amazing Members?
 Join our Family now, and experience the OneShare difference.

 According to Dr. Atul Nakhasi, a physician from the LA Surge Hospital, “One thing we can unleash on this global pandemic right now is our body's ability to beat the flu” (ABC News).
 In fact, the CDC estimates that if we improve flu shot rates by just 5 percent, we would avoid nearly 483,000 flu infections: “That extra 5% is the most measurable impact we can have on COVID right now,” said Dr. Nakhasi.